sunmeng0421/lessons-learned/how-to-work-with-programmers.md

-I will discuss how to work with developer team on e-commerce projects as a business manager.
+I will discuss how to manage a developer team on e-commerce projects as a business manager.

+As a Digital Marketing Manager at a Fortune 500 company, I was

   * how to describe project business requirements
   * define timeline and checkpoint
   * ask for regular weekly shipment